Domain (biology)

-In biological taxonomy, a domain (/dəˈmeɪn/ or /doʊˈmeɪn/) (Latin: regio), also dominion, superkingdom, realm, or empire, is the highest taxonomic rank of all organisms taken together.
+In biological taxonomy, a domain (/dəˈmeɪn/ or /doʊˈmeɪn/) (Latin: regio or dominium), also dominion, superkingdom, realm, or empire, is the highest taxonomic rank of all organisms taken together.
 It was introduced in the three-domain system of taxonomy devised by Carl Woese, Otto Kandler and Mark Wheelis in 1990.

-According to the domain system, the tree of life consists of either three domains such as Archaea, Bacteria, and Eukarya, or two domains consisting of Archaea and Bacteria, with Eukarya included in Archaea.
-The first two are all prokaryotes, single-celled microorganisms without a membrane-bound nucleus.
-All organisms that have a cell nucleus and other membrane-bound organelles are included in Eukarya and are called eukaryotes.
+According to the domain system, the tree of life consists of either three domains, Archaea, Bacteria, and Eukarya, or two domains, Archaea and Bacteria, with Eukarya included in Archaea.
+In the three-domain model, the first two are prokaryotes, single-celled microorganisms without a membrane-bound nucleus.
+All organisms that have a cell nucleus and other membrane-bound organelles are included in Eukarya and called eukaryotes.

-Non-cellular life is not included in this system.
+Non-cellular life, most notably the viruses, is not included in this system.
 Alternatives to the three-domain system include the earlier two-empire system (with the empires Prokaryota and Eukaryota), and the eocyte hypothesis (with two domains of Bacteria and Archaea, with Eukarya included as a branch of Archaea).

 Terminology

 The term domain was proposed by Carl Woese, Otto Kandler, and Mark Wheelis (1990) in a three-domain system.
-This term represents a synonym for the category of dominion (Lat. dominium), introduced by Moore in 1974.

-Development of the Domain System
+Development of the domain system

-Carolus Linnaeus made the classification of domain popular in the famous taxonomy system he created in the middle of the eighteenth century.
-This system was further improved by the studies of Charles Darwin later on but failed to properly classify the domain, Bacteria, due to it having very few observable features to compare to the other domains.
+Carl Linnaeus made the classification "domain" popular in the famous taxonomy system he created in the middle of the eighteenth century.
+This system was further improved by the studies of Charles Darwin later on but could not classify bacteria easily, as they have very few observable features to compare to the other domains.

+The mycologist Royall T. Moore proposed the similar term dominion (dominium) in 1974, but this was not widely adopted.
+His proposed system had three dominions: Virus, Prokaryota, and Eukaryota.

-Carl Woese made a revolutionary breakthrough when, in 1977, he compared the nucleotide sequences of the 16s ribosomal RNA and discovered that the rank, domain, contained three branches, not two like scientists had previously thought.
+Carl Woese made a revolutionary breakthrough when, in 1977, he compared the nucleotide sequences of the 16s ribosomal RNA and discovered that the rank "domain" contained three branches, not two as scientists had previously thought.
 Initially, due to their physical similarities, Archaea and Bacteria were classified together and called "archaebacteria".
-However, scientists now know that these two domains are hardly similar and are internally wildly different.
+However, scientists now know that these two domains are hardly similar and are internally distinctly different.

 Characteristics of the three domains

 Each of these three domains contains unique ribosomal RNA.
 This forms the basis of the three-domain system.
-While the presence of a nuclear membrane differentiates the Eukarya from the Archaea and Bacteria, both of which lack a nuclear envelope, the Archaea and Bacteria are distinct from each other differences in the biochemistry of their cell membranes and RNA markers.
+While the presence of a nuclear membrane differentiates the Eukarya from the Archaea and Bacteria, both of which lack a nuclear envelope, the Archaea and Bacteria are distinct from each other due to differences in the biochemistry of their cell membranes and RNA markers.